Move over TSA PreCheck. Long live Clear!

 TSA PreCheck alternative

-Enter Clear, the expedited screening service that whisks its members to the front of the TSA PreCheck line (though you do not need to have TSA PreCheck to use Clear).
+Enter Clear, the expedited screening service that whisks its members to the front of the security line.
+Clear members who also have TSA PreCheck, as I do, get the added value of not having to follow the rules of the standard security line: laptops and liquids out, shoes off.

 Just place your fore- and middle fingers on the pad (and don't forget your hand sanitizer) and a Clear representative will announce you to the agent.
 You flash your boarding pass, and before you know it, you've placed your carry-on luggage on the conveyor belt and are on your way to the gate (where yet another desperate cattle call of anxious and sometimes obnoxious fellow passengers awaits).